vncnz/ratatoskr/README.md

 Please note that this is a personal project, for personal use, developed in my (not so much) free time.
 I'm learning Rust, so you'll not find clean code.
 I'm improving it over time.
 You've been warned.

+On my laptop, Ratatoskr consumes ~5 MB of RAM.
+The impact on average load is less than 0.001, so virtually zero.
+I measured the impact on average load as the ratio between the time spent with the Ratatoskr process in "Running" or "disk-sleep" status and the total measurement time.

 ## Known bugs
 - ~~Bluetooth devices object is sent with warning 1.0 instead of 0.0~~ Solved!
-- With bluetooth mouse, sometimes two icons appear (mouse and generic bt device)
+- Sometimes, on bluetooth mouse connection, two icons appear (mouse and generic bt device)

 ## TODOs
 - ~~Send only relevant updates (for example, ignore memory updates if less then 1% of change)~~ Done!